 Plan for Care of Mildly Ill Campers

 All camp staff are trained in first aid and CPR.
 Staff will assess each mildly ill or injured camper.
-Parents will be notified if symptoms or complaints warrant, or if the camper desires them to do so.
+Parent/Guardians will be notified if symptoms or complaints warrant, or if the camper desires them to do so.
 The camper will be able to rejoin activities if symptoms/complaints and medical assessment allows.

 Procedure for Emergency Care

 All camp staff are trained in first aid and CPR.
 The closest staff member to the injured camper will ensure the child is safe and not in any immediate harm, offering basic first aid if needed, and call the Camp Director.
 The Director will assess the injured camper and make a plan for emergency care treatment.
-If needed, they will designate a staff member to call 911 immediately and the Director or the Assistant Director will notify the parent of the emergency.
-If the parent cannot be reached the emergency contact person(s) listed by the parent on the camper’s registration will be called in order.
-If the situation does not indicate an immediate 911 call, the camp director or assistant director will call the child’s parents and emergency contacts until someone can be reached or until such a time as emergency transport is deemed necessary.
+If needed, they will designate a staff member to call 911 immediately and the Director or the Assistant Director will notify the parent/guardian of the emergency.
+If the parent/guardian cannot be reached the emergency contact person(s) listed by the parent/guardian on the camper’s registration will be called in order.
+If the situation does not indicate an immediate 911 call, the camp director or assistant director will call the child’s parents/guardians and emergency contacts until someone can be reached or until such a time as emergency transport is deemed necessary.
 The director or assistant director will accompany the camper to the hospital until a parent, guardian or care taker arrives.